KarMiles/polish-girl-painting/readme/docs/validation_testing.md

     ![Unused import env](./images/testing/validation/validation-pylint-env.jpg)

-- R0914: Too many local variables, R0912: Too many branches, Too many statements - ignored where number of variables were very close to recomended amounts (e.g. 16/15) and functions and classes were devided into clearly visible parts and appropriately described.
+- R0914: Too many local variables, R0912: Too many branches, Too many statements - ignored where number of variables were very close to recommended amounts (e.g. 16/15) and functions and classes were devided into clearly visible parts and appropriately described.

 - R0801: Similar lines in 2 files - ignored due to different applications for the similar lines and reusing the code would not bare benefits in simplifying the code.

 <br>